-(h) External Communications
+h.
+External Communications

-- Satisfy itself that there is effective communication between the Board and the Corporation's shareholders, other stakeholders and the public. - At least annually, with the assistance of the Audit Committee, review and approve any material changes to the Corporation's disclosure policy.
+- Satisfy itself that there is effective communication between the Board and the Company's shareholders, other stakeholders and the public. - At least annually, with the assistance of the Audit Committee, review and approve any material changes to the Company's Disclosure Policy.

-(i) Corporate Governance
+i.
+Corporate Governance

-- Develop, and review compliance with, a set of corporate governance principles and guidelines. - Appoint a lead director who is independent to provide leadership to the Board and the independent directors, including presiding over meetings or sessions of the non-management directors and consulting with the Executive Chairman on any matters arising out of such sessions. - Ensure that independent directors hold regular meetings without the attendance of management or non-independent directors. - On the recommendation of the Governance, Employee Development, Nominating and Compensation Committee, approve the appointment of directors or recommend the election of director nominees to the Board at the annual general meeting of shareholders. - Review the Board's mandate on an annual basis and make appropriate revisions. - Develop, adopt and regularly review position descriptions for the Executive Chairman, the lead director and the chair of each committee of the Board. - Assess the effectiveness and performance of the Board and its committees as well as their individual members. - Oversee significant compensation decisions for the directors and for senior executive management.
+- Develop, and review compliance with, a set of corporate governance principles and guidelines. - Appoint a Lead Director who is independent to provide leadership to the Board and the independent directors, including presiding over meetings or sessions of the non-management directors and consulting with the Chairman and President on any matters arising out of such sessions. - Ensure that independent directors hold regular meetings without the attendance of management or non-independent directors. - On the recommendation of the Governance, Employee Development, Nominating and Compensation Committee, approve the appointment of directors or recommend the election of director nominees to the Board at the annual meeting of shareholders. - Develop, adopt and regularly review position descriptions for the Chairman and President, the Lead Director and the Chair of each committee of the Board. - Assess the effectiveness and performance of the Board and its committees as well as their individual members. - Oversee significant compensation decisions for the directors and for senior executive management.

-(j) Environmental, Social and Governance ("ESG"), Ethics and Compliance
+j.
+Environmental, Social and Governance ("ESG"), Ethics and Compliance

-- Oversee and monitor the Corporation's approach, policies and practices related to ESG matters. - Oversee actions taken by management to ensure that senior executives maintain a culture of integrity throughout the Corporation. - Review and approve a written code of conduct which is applicable to employees, officers and directors of the Corporation, and oversee compliance with the code. - Receive periodic reports on the Corporation's compliance and ethics matters.
+- Oversee and monitor the Company's approach, policies and practices related to ESG matters. - Oversee actions taken by management to ensure that senior executives maintain a culture of integrity throughout the Company. - Review and approve a written code of conduct which is applicable to employees, officers and directors of the Company, and oversee compliance with the code. - Receive periodic reports on the Company's compliance and ethics matters.